Luming-L/Project/git.md

-We need "version control" so that we have a clear record of what was done and when, by who.
+A "version control" system to record what was done and when, by who.

 set up a repository
 manipulate the contents of a repository